TIBCOSoftware/mashling-recipes/README.md

 	$jdoe-machine:front-proxy jdoe$ pwd
 	/Users/jdoe/front-proxy

-	$jdoe-machine:front-proxy jdoe$ ./createMashlingOnEnvoy.sh -n petstoreapp -f ~/Work/mashling/request-response-mashling.json
+	$jdoe-machine:front-proxy jdoe$ ./createHttpMashlingOnEnvoy.sh -n petstoreapp -f ~/Work/mashling/request-response-mashling.json

-This will create a sample mashling app named 'sample-mashling-app' under /Users/jdoe/front-proxy/gateway folder.
+This will create a sample mashling app named 'petstoreapp' under /Users/jdoe/front-proxy/gateway folder.

-This will also create an envoy front-proxy setup with the 'sample-mashling-app' as a member of the envoy mesh.
+This will also create an envoy front-proxy setup with the 'petstoreapp' as a member of the envoy mesh.

-The 'sample-mashling-app' app will expose the endpoint (/pets/1) Access mashling service (service3) behind the proxy as
-> curl -v $(docker-machine ip default):8000/pets/1

 ### Deploy an existing mashling binary in Envoy front-proxy
 #### Command
 	$jdoe-machine:front-proxy jdoe$ pwd
 	/Users/jdoe/front-proxy

+Example 1 using HTTP compose

-	$jdoe-machine:front-proxy jdoe$ ./setupEnvoyFrontProxy.sh
+	$jdoe-machine:front-proxy jdoe$ echo "ROOT_DIR=$(pwd)" > .env && env $(cat .env | xargs) ./setupEnvoyFrontProxy.sh -f http/docker-compose-http.yml

+Example 2 using Kafka compose

+	$jdoe-machine:front-proxy jdoe$ echo "ROOT_DIR=$(pwd)" > .env && env $(cat .env | xargs) ./setupEnvoyFrontProxy.sh -f kafka/docker-compose-kafka.yml -n kafka-mashling-app -p ./gateway/sample/kafka

 This will prompt for the following user inputs:

-1. Name of the mashling app (default is sample-mashling-app)
+1. Name of the mashling app (default is http-mashling-app)
-2. Path of the mashling app folder (default is ./gateway/sample)
+2. Path of the mashling app folder (default is ./gateway/sample/http)

-Please note that the default mashling app is available under the ./gateway/sample folder in the source.
+Please note that the default http mashling app is available under the ./gateway/sample/http folder in the source.

-The 'sample-mashling-app' app will expose the endpoint (/pets/1) Access mashling service (service3) behind the proxy as
+The 'http-mashling-app' app will expose the endpoint (/pets/1) Access mashling service (service3) behind the proxy as
 > curl -v $(docker-machine ip default):8000/pets/1